by Rob Jansen, Broker/Realtor, Jansen Team Real Estate

 Before starting home purchases, most smart buyers check their credit report, which is a great thing to do.
 But most do not realize that they have to create a clean bill of health for their bank accounts, too.
 The mortgage underwriters will require a minimum of two months bank statements for any account from which deposit, down payment of closing costs will be paid.
 Every single deposit and withdrawal will be scrutinized.
 So I advise buyers to make any cash transfers in advance.
 If a family member or friend is going to contribute some money towards the purchase, it needs to be in your account before this 2 entire months bank statement period.
 Most lenders allow a "gift" of up to $10,000 per person, but I strongly advise against doing it this way, because this requires extensive investigations of the gifter's bank accounts as well.

-Note that all transfers of funds listed on your loan application and credit report, must occur in those bank accounts, such as: regular and/or self-emplyment income; alimony; rental receipts if you have rental property; mortgage or rent payments; car payments; credit card payments, etc.
+Note that all transfers of funds listed on your loan application and credit report, must occur in those bank accounts, such as: regular and/or self-employment income; alimony; rental receipts if you have rental property; mortgage or rent payments; car payments; credit card payments, etc.

 Zone in on your target neighborhoods, but be flexible enough to move outside this if an opportunity presents itself.
 Don't try to go and see every new listing that looks interesting; by the time you get an appointment to see it, it will probably be sold.
 The smart strategy is to have your complete offer file ready, then make offers on the first day on market, on every property that has the potential to work for you.
 If they accept your offer, then we have a 17-day inspection period during which we can see it, then if you like it, get an inspector to provide a report of its current condition.